Can Transformer Memory Be Corrupted? Investigating Cache-Side Vulnerabilities in Large Language Models: Theoretical Analysis of Cache Perturbations

 \section{Theoretical Analysis of Cache Perturbations}

-We now analyze how injected perturbations propagate through attention and alter the logits used for next-token prediction.
-Since each attention head computes scores via $q_t^\top k_j$, perturbing cached keys directly alters attention weights and, in turn, the aggregated value representations.
+We analyze how cache-side perturbations propagate through transformer attention and influence the logits used for next-token prediction.
+Because attention scores are computed via inner products $q_t^\top k_j$, any modification to cached keys directly alters attention weights and, in turn, the aggregated value representations.
 Our goal is to characterize the \emph{worst-case sensitivity} of attention and logits to bounded cache corruption, rather than to provide tight estimates of typical inference-time behavior.

-\paragraph{Perturbation-to-Logit Bound.} Let $\delta_j$ denote a perturbation applied to key $k_j$ at timestep $j$, with $\|\delta_j\|_F = \epsilon$.
-The deviation in the attention score $q_t^\top (k_j + \delta_j)$ relative to the clean score scales linearly with both $\epsilon$ and $\|q_t\|_2$.
-Aggregating across all positions yields a worst-case upper bound on the logit deviation:
+\paragraph{Perturbation-to-Logit Bound.} Let $\delta_j$ denote a perturbation applied to a cached key $k_j$ at timestep $j$, with $\|\delta_j\|_2 \le \epsilon$.
+The resulting deviation in the attention score $q_t^\top (k_j + \delta_j)$ relative to the clean score scales linearly with both the perturbation magnitude $\epsilon$ and the query norm $\|q_t\|_2$.
+Aggregating across positions yields a worst-case bound on the deviation of the unnormalized logits:

 where $\Delta z_t$ denotes the logit deviation induced by cache perturbation.
 For clarity, normalization constants (e.g., the $\sqrt{d}$ factor in scaled dot-product attention) are absorbed into $\epsilon$, as our analysis focuses on asymptotic scaling behavior rather than tight constant factors.

 \paragraph{Softmax Stability.} To relate logit deviations to downstream effects, we appeal to standard softmax stability results under bounded-logit assumptions.
 Provided that logits remain within a bounded range, as is typical under temperature scaling and finite-precision inference, the softmax mapping is Lipschitz continuous on this restricted domain:

 where $L$ depends on the bound of the logit domain.
 This property allows deviations in logits to be translated into controlled changes in the resulting attention distribution.

-\paragraph{Theorem.} \emph{For any transformer layer $\ell$, if the adversary injects perturbations $\{\delta_j\}$ into cached keys with total norm $\epsilon$, then the resulting deviation in the next-token logits is bounded by $O(\epsilon \cdot \|q_t\|_2)$.
-Consequently, the induced change in the attention distribution is Lipschitz-bounded by the same order.} Full derivations and multi-head extensions are presented in Appendix~\ref{app:proofs}.
+\paragraph{Theorem.} \emph{For any transformer layer $\ell$, if an adversary injects perturbations $\{\delta_j\}$ into cached keys with total norm bounded by $\epsilon$, then the resulting deviation in the next-token logits is bounded by $O(\epsilon \cdot \|q_t\|_2)$.
+Consequently, the induced change in the attention distribution is Lipschitz-bounded to the same order.} Formal proofs and extensions to multi-head attention are provided in Appendix~\ref{app:proofs}.

-\paragraph{Empirical Verification.} We validate the theoretical predictions by comparing derived bounds with observed logit deviations under MTI perturbations.
-As shown in Table~\ref{tab:theory}, empirical deviations consistently fall below the theoretical limits, confirming that our analysis provides a sound and conservative characterization of cache corruption effects.